Watching TV shows or movies with an internet connection is easy to do with Disney Plus, Hulu, or Netflix.

 The Hauppauge 1682 is one of their newer units and is one of the more popular options.

-It also cost less and so maybe a good unit for those on a budget.
+It also costs less and is a good unit for those on a budget.

 The adapter comes with a small antenna, remote control, and manual.

-Like most all units is connects to a USB port and converts an ATSC TV signal to a PC.
+Like most units, it connects to a USB port and converts an ATSC TV signal to a PC.

 It uses software called WinTV that will scan for TV channels and display them with controls.